Flavio-Ore/fullstack-tasks-crud/src/controllers/README.md

 ### Why it is necessary to store the token in a cookie?

 Because the cookie is a **httpOnly** cookie, it is not accessible by **JavaScript** running in the browser.
 This means that a malicious script cannot read or tamper with the contents of the cookie.
 The cookie is automatically sent by the browser to the server whenever a request is made to the server for the domain that the cookie belongs to.
+This precaution helps mitigate cross-site scripting ([XSS](https://developer.mozilla.org/en-US/docs/Web/Security/Types_of_attacks#cross-site_scripting_(xss))) attacks.

 ## Cookies 🍪